 Matrix Factorization (MF) is the algorithm used in this paper for performance prediction.
-It has many applications like, for instance, dimensionality reduction, clustering and also classification (Cichocki et al., 2009).
-The most common use is for Recommender Systems (Koren et al., 2009) and recently this concept was extended to ITS (Thai-Nghe et al., 2011).
+It has many applications like, for instance, dimensionality reduction, clustering and also classification [3].
+The most common use is for Recommender Systems [10] and recently this concept was extended to ITS [21].
 We selected this algorithm for several reasons:

-- 1. Domain independence.
-Ability to model each skill, i.e. no engineering/authoring effort in individuating the skills involved in the contents. - 2.
-Having comparable results with BKT latest implementations (Thai-Nghe et al., 2012). - 3.
-Possibility to build the system with a common data set, i.e. without an exploratory corpus. - 4.
-Small computational time on a 3rd Gen Ci5/4GB laptop and Java implementation: 0.43 s for building the model with already 122000 lines, negligible time for performance prediction.
+- 1. Domain independence: ability to model each skill, i.e. no engineering or authoring effort in individuating the skills involved in the contents. - 2.
+Having comparable results with BKT latest implementations [22]. - Possibility to build the system with a common data set, i.e. without an exploratory corpus. - Small computational time on a 3rd Gen Ci5/4GB laptop and Java implementation: 0.43 s for building the model with already 122000 lines, negligible time for performance prediction.